Charrell534/CSC328/README.md

 script would hang.
 This was solved by separating the logic of the tkinter window and threading, adding additional exception handling, and lots and lots of head scratching, tears, yelling(cursing), and finally just giving up for a simpler setup.

 Because of how the curses library works, the user can only send a message as long as their terminal window.
 While this is not ideal, this would prevent users from trolling by flooding the entire screen with a very large message, so it has its upsides.
 There is no reasonable way to fix this, and I am not going through the curses library's code.

 ## Status

-The server has been completed to the specifications given, and works as required.
-There are no known bugs, however, I was not able to test it for every scenario and condition it may encounter in the wild.
+The server and client has been completed to the specifications given, and works as required.
+There are no known bugs, however, we were not able to test it for every scenario and condition it may encounter in the wild.